 - Psychological symptoms - such as anxiety, depression, panic attacks, odd sensations, nightmares, feeling as if you are outside your body, feelings of unreality, or just feeling awful.
 Rarely, a serious mental breakdown can occur (psychosis).

-- Physical symptoms such as sweating, being unable to sleep, headache, tremor, feeling sick, feeling unsteady, palpitations, muscle spasms, and being oversensitive to light, sound and touch.
-Rarely, convulsions (seizures) occur.
+- Physical symptoms such as sweating, being unable to sleep, headache, tremor, feeling sick, feeling unsteady, a 'thumping heart' (palpitations), muscle spasms, and being oversensitive to light, sound and touch.
+Rarely, seizures (convulsions) occur.

 - In some cases the withdrawal symptoms seem like the original anxiety symptoms.

 The duration of withdrawal symptoms varies, but often lasts up to six weeks and sometimes longer.
 Some people who have taken these medicines for a long time continue to have minor withdrawal symptoms for several months after stopping.
 Withdrawal symptoms can start a few hours after but can be up to two days after stopping the tablets.
 They tend to be worst in the first week or so before gradually easing.

 You may end up continuing to take the medicine to prevent withdrawal symptoms but, because of tolerance, it no longer helps the original anxiety or sleeping problem.

 Some people who take a benzodiazepine or Z drug on a long-term basis believe that the medicine is still helping to ease anxiety or sleeping problems.
 However, in fact, in many people the medicine is just preventing withdrawal symptoms.

 Why should I stop taking a benzodiazepine or Z drug?

 There are many good reasons why you should stop.
 Here are some of them:

 - If tolerance has occurred they are no longer effective for the condition for which you are taking them.